-A chance to give back to the community popped up during the summer of 2020, when another downtown business owner announced he was ready to retire.
+A chance to give back to the community popped up during the summer of 2020 when another downtown business owner announced he was ready to retire.
 Stacy McIsaac and Kate DeVries-McIsaac knew that the empty storefront wouldn’t be good for downtown and the loss of a community flower shop could also be devastating.
-“We starting making phone calls,” said Stacy.
+“We started making phone calls,” said Stacy.
 Among the first calls was to Northern Initiatives.

 Tip’N The Mitten, a shop in downtown Grayling, Michigan, sells Michigan-made treasures, ranging from camper-shaped birdhouses to chocolate-dipped potato chips.
 Because of the relationships the owners have built around the state, they’ve been able to add to the lineup of eatables and drinkables, a move that made all the difference during the pandemic.

 “We were considered a convenience store so we could stay open,” said owner Stacy McIsaac.
 And then, the weirdest thing happened.
 “People were doing their grocery shopping here!” she laughed.
 The people buying wine, beer, milk, eggs, cheese, pasties – and yes, chocolate-dipped potato chips – kept the business going during the early days of lockdown when other retail stores were closed or restricted in what they could do.
 “The locals really kept us afloat,” she said.